How We Pray for the Nations

 A Closing Encouragement

-The needs of the nations are too large for us to carry in our own strength.
+The burdens named in this directory are too heavy for us to carry in our own strength.
 That is why Christian prayer is not an exercise in anxiety.
-It is communion with the Father through the Son, in dependence on the Holy Spirit.
+It is coming to the Father through the Son, by the help of the Holy Spirit.

 Until that day, we keep praying.